-Nestlé Nescafé deploys EcoStruxure™ Asset Advisor to ensure always-on operational resiliency and efficiency at the world's largest soluble coffee facility
+Nestlé Nescafé Deploys EcoStruxure™ Asset Advisor to Ensure Always-On Operational Resiliency and Efficiency at the World's Largest Soluble Coffee Facility

-- EcoStruxure Asset Advisor allow power systems to be visible, and remotely managed around the clock, delivering productivity, efficiency, and maintenance benefits to Nestlé's plant.
+- EcoStruxure Asset Advisor allows power systems to be visible, and remotely managed around the clock, delivering productivity, efficiency, and maintenance benefits to Nestlé's plant.

 - Improved reliability of the facility's electrical equipment helped Nestlé produce approximately one million jars a day.

-- Schneider's Connected Services Hub allowed engineers to react and avoid three unplanned stoppages that would have costed Nestlé up to $52,000 per hour.
+- Schneider's Connected Services Hub allowed engineers to react and avoid three unplanned stoppages that would have cost Nestlé up to $52,000 per hour.

 Schneider Electric, the leader in digital transformation of energy management and automation, deployed its award-winning EcoStruxure™ Asset Advisor software at Nescafé‘s Toluca Complex in Mexico City.